What is a POS system?

 As well as point of service, the term ‘POS’ includes the software that runs store ‘back office’ – capabilities such as live KPI dashboard, store inventory, reporting, time and attendance, staff performance, training and email.

-Modern POS systems include and are run by central management applications typically located at a retailers’ head office but which may also be run remotely on hosted servers.
+Modern POS systems include and are run by central management applications typically located at a retailers’ head office but which also may be run remotely on hosted servers.
 At the heart of the system is a database which holds system and estate-wide configuration settings and rich product, price and promotion data.
-The central systems will control and manage communications across the retail estate, provide management and reporting tools, and are a platform for integration with other central software packages, such as payments, eCommerce and financial systems.
+The central applications will control and manage system communications across the retail estate, provide management and reporting tools, and are a platform for integration with other central software packages, such as payments, eCommerce and financial systems.

 Why change POS system?